SilverFox70/Next-Learn-Demo/readme.md

 # nextjs.org/learn demo content

+This is my clone of the tutorial.
+See below for the original.

-This repository is meant to be used with the Next.js tutorial on https://nextjs.org/learn.
+>This repository is meant to be used with the Next.js tutorial on https://nextjs.org/learn.

-## Setup
+## Setup to do this yourself, from scratch:

 There are two ways to start using this repository: